SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ####	Asynchronous Consumers using Message Listener Containers

-For asynchronous reception similar to Java EE’s message-driven bean style, Spring provides a number of message listener containers, including the DefaultMessageListenerContainer.
+For asynchronous reception similar to Java EE’s message-driven bean style, Spring provides a number of message listener containers, including the `DefaultMessageListenerContainer`.
 The listener container handles appropriate caching itself within its lifecycle.
-For this reason, it is not necessary to use a CachingConnectionFactory with the consumer.
+For this reason, it is not necessary to use a `CachingConnectionFactory` with the consumer.
 To cache the consumer property, it is important to use a cache level name of `CACHE_CONSUMER`.

 ```xml